UST-QuAntiL/qhana-plugin-runner/docs/wu-palmer-pipeline.md

 ### Attribute Metadata: `entity/attribute-metadata`

-The metadata describes how an attribute should be interpreted.
+The {ref}`entity/attribute-metadata <data-formats/examples/entities:entity/attribute-metadata>` describes how an attribute should be interpreted.
 The following fields are particularly relevant for taxonomy-based attributes:

 * `ID`: name of the attribute in the entity file,
 * `type`: `ref` if the values are nodes of a referenced taxonomy,